uvrlab/WiseUI/README.md

 `<DeviceCapability Name="backgroundSpatialPerception"/>` is only necessary if you use IMU sensor.

 6. Save the changes.
-Open `WiseUIAppUnity.sln`.
+Open `Build/WiseUIAppUnity.sln`.
 Change the build type to Release/Master-ARM64-Device(or Remote Machine).
 Build - Deploy.